radanalyticsio/oshinko-cli/CONTRIBUTING.md

 permissions to perform all the admin functions required.
 Please inspect this script for more details.

+**Note** the client test script is not idempotent, it is meant to be run in a project once.
+If it is re-rerun in the same project, it will fail with errors about objects already existing.
+A new project should be used for each run of the client test suite.

 [gocheckurl]: http://labix.org/gocheck
 [ref1]: https://github.com/golang/go/commit/183cc0cd41f06f83cb7a2490a499e3f9101befff
 [ref2]: https://blog.gopheracademy.com/advent-2015/vendor-folder/